CptMiracle/cptmiracle.github.io/README.md

 - English
 - Misc.

-Website is under development, some features are not completed :)
+Website is unfinished, more features will be implemented!
+:smile: